department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/how-to-add-a-dependent.md

 **All of these must be true.
 You:**

-- Had already received your 30% or higher disability rating at that point, **and**
+- Had already received your 30% or higher disability rating at the time of the marriage, birth, or adoption, **and**
 - Applied to add the dependent within a year of the marriage, birth, or adoption, **and**
-- Responded within a year to our request for any additional information needed to confirm your dependent <br>
+- Responded within a year to our request for any more information needed to confirm your dependent <br>

 If it’s been more than a year since you got married or had or adopted a child, we may not pay you back to the date of the marriage, birth, or adoption.
 Instead, we may pay you back only to the date you applied to add the dependent or, in some cases, up to a year before you applied.